ANGSD/NgsRelate/README.md

 23. Inbreeding difference `0.5*(J4-J6)` [Miklos csuros](https://www.sciencedirect.com/science/article/pii/S0040580913001123)
 24. the log-likelihood of the ML estimate.
 25. number of EM iterations.
 If a `-1` is displayed.
 A boundary estimate had a higher likelihood.
-26. If differs from `-1`.
-A boundary estimate had a higher likelihood.
+26. If differs from `-1`, a boundary estimate had a higher likelihood.
 Reported loglikelihood should be highly similar to the corresponding value reported in `loglh`
 27. fraction of sites used for the ML estimate

 The remaining columns relate to statistics based on a 2D-SFS.